padicresearch/odana/README.md

-# uChain - Blockchain for prototyping
+# µChain - Blockchain for prototyping
 > Work in progress

-µChain(micro-chain) is a blockchain base/framework for prototyping blockchain projects
+µChain _pronounced_ `mu-chain`, is a blockchain base/framework for prototyping blockchain projects
 ## Quickstart

 ### 🧰 Install Dependencies